presto8/prestoschoice/about.md

 permalink: /about
 ---

-Presto’s Choice is a blog about all of the things I buy.
+Presto’s Choice is a curated blog about all of the things I buy.

 For almost everything I buy, whether it’s sunscreen, a Japanese toilet seat, or a new car, I do a tremendous amount of product research.
 I strive for the best